Eetui/Eetui.github.io/index.md

 # Eetu Ihalainen - About me
 ![Eetu](./images/Eetu.png)

 My name is Eetu Ihalainen and I am a 23-year-old game programmer student from Tampere.
 My strengths are with Unity and C# programming.
 I also know the basics of Unreal Engine 4 and C++.
+I am always eager to improve my skills and learn new things!

 Other skills: Git, Blender, HTML, CSS, Svelte (basics)